2026 AACOMAS Secondary Application Guide

 Medical School Secondary Strategies

 It’s a great deal of work, which is why you must prioritize certain secondaries over others.
-Although you may have applied to 20 or more programs, there’s likely a choice few that you are more passionate about.
+Although you may have applied to 25-30 programs, there’s likely a choice few that you are more passionate about.
 Prioritize responding to these secondaries first.

 In addition, if you notice a secondary is much more intensive than others, start with that one first.
-This way, you can get a sense of the kinds of questions you can expect to respond to and how long the process takes.
-Plus, you will have more material to recycle for your other secondaries (more on that below!)
+This way, you can get a sense of the kinds of questions you can expect to answer and how long the process will take.
+Plus, you will have more material to recycle for your other secondaries.
+(More on that below!)

 It’s not a lot of time to draft a convincing, thoughtful response to each of the medical schools you applied to.
-The best way you can prepare yourself is by drafting your responses early.
+The best way to prepare is to draft your responses early.

 Don’t wait until you receive a secondary to begin drafting a response.
-Medical schools repeat many of the same general questions, and since a school rarely changes their secondary essay questions from the previous year, you can get started in advance.
-Once you actually start receiving secondaries, you can then edit your responses to suit the school’s specific questions.
+Medical schools repeat many of the same general questions, and since a school rarely changes its secondary essay questions from the previous year, you can get started in advance.
+Once you start receiving secondaries, you can edit your responses to suit each school’s specific questions.

 While it’s not always the case that a school will repeat the same questions from the preceding year, it’s still smart to draft answers to the questions you expect to receive—especially when it comes to the schools you’re most interested in attending.

-Prewriting your secondaries is an essential preparation tactic that will better enable you to submit quality responses to your secondary applications within the 14 day window.
+Prewriting your secondaries is an essential preparation tactic that will better enable you to submit high-quality responses to your secondaries within the 14-day window.

 It’s safe to assume you’ll receive one or more variations of the “Why Us” question on each secondary application.
-Although it appears generic on the surface, this question is asking much more than what the school’s own mission statement is.
+Although it appears generic on the surface, this question asks much more than the school’s mission statement.

 Simply regurgitating the school’s mission statement or saying you’ve always wanted to live where the school is located does not adequately convey your interest in the specific program.
 These kinds of ineffectual responses are automatic red flags for admissions committees.